lightpack/docs/console.md

 ## Interactive Prompts & Output

-Lightpack console CLI provides a rich set of APIs for interactive command-line UX:
+The Lightpack console CLI provides a rich set of APIs for interactive command-line UX:

 ### Output Formatting

-Use the `Lightpack\Console\Output()` class for styled output:
+Use the `Lightpack\Console\Output` class for styled output:

 ```php
 $output = new Output();